 The problem is that half of these studies don’t appear to be published in any scientific journals, and are thus not clinical studies in any relevant sense of the term.

-As an example, one “study” Golo links to on this page is just a Word document written by some guy named Blake Ebersole who runs an LLC called NaturPro Scientific LLC.
+As an example, one “study” Golo links to on this page is just a PDF document written by someone named Blake Ebersole who runs an LLC called NaturPro Scientific LLC.
 It summarizes some unpublished research suggesting Golo’s diet plan works for weight loss.